Sf-Factor/sheetjs/README.md

 # Instructions to use this fork

-## Clone the repository & start tracking original sheetjs repo
+## clone the repository & start tracking original sheetjs repo

 The following commands clones repository, then tracks original repository as `original` branch.